Our People

 Patron (and Alumnus)

 Duncan became a patron in 2012 saying: “It’s just a thrill to have quickly changed around from being a beneficiary to being able to give something back.
-I wouldn’t be able to be where I am or follow my musical dreams were it not for charities like AYM.
+I wouldn’t be able to be where I am or follow my musical dreams were it not for charities like Young Sounds.
 It’s so important for young musicians who don’t have the means to be given those chances.
 It’s a privilege and a thrill.
 It’s really exciting.”

 Sought after as both conductor and composer for an increasingly exciting range of projects around the globe, recent highlights include with the Frankfurt Radio, London Symphony, Bayerische Rundfunk, Swedish Radio, Bamberg, Trondheim and Vienna Radio Symphony Orchestras, Orchestre de Paris, BBC, Dresden and New Japan Philharmonics, Deutsche Kammerphilharmonie Bremen, Glyndebourne Opera, Ensemble Intercontemporain, Scottish Chamber Orchestra, Orchestra Sinfonica Siciliana, RTE National Symphony Orchestra of Ireland and International Contemporary Ensemble (ICE), New York.